despawnerer/theatrics/README.md

 Theatrics consists of three parts:

-- `web` — web client
+- `web` — web client, which is the the front-end app
-- `api` — API backend and development server
+- `api` — API through which access to data happens
-- `importer` — elasticsearch management and data importing app
+- `importer` — index management and data importing

 Elasticsearch 2.3 is used a database.